-To ensure a gate or door works efficiently it requires the right type of hinge to support its weight and size.
+The right type of hinge to support the gate's weight and size is important.
 Tee or strap hinges are the most common type used for light to medium gates and doors.
-These hinges do not require to be recessed and are normally fixed directly to a gate or door.
+These hinges do not have to be recessed and are normally fixed directly to a gate or door.

 Decorative and heavy duty hinges are also available.